A continuous constraint satisfaction problem for the rigidity transition in confluent tissues: Solution of the model

 \subsection{A simple case: the convex problem}

-We will consider the case in which $g(q)=q$.
-This case corresponds to \beq h_\mu(\underline x) = \frac{\xi^\mu\cdot x}{\sqrt N} \eeq with $\xi^\mu=\{\xi^\mu_1,\ldots, \xi^\mu_N\}$ a random vectors with Gaussian entries with zero mean and unit variance.
+We will consider the case in which $g(q)=q$. {This case was analyzed and solved in \cite{fyodorov2022optimization} when $p_0$ is fluctuating, see also \cite{ikeda2022sat} for the case $p_0=0$.
+Here we report its analysis for clarity.} This case corresponds to \beq h_\mu(\underline x) = \frac{\xi^\mu\cdot x}{\sqrt N} \eeq with $\xi^\mu=\{\xi^\mu_1,\ldots, \xi^\mu_N\}$ a random vectors with Gaussian entries with zero mean and unit variance.
 In this case, the SAT phase corresponds to solve an underconstrained linear system of equations.
 However, since the vector $\underline x$ is constrained to be on the hypersphere $|\underline x|^2=N$, a solution to the linear system will exist only up to a critical value $p_0$.
 The Hamiltonian is however convex in the degrees of freedom and therefore the landscape of the problem is simple: in the SAT phase it corresponds to a single ergodic region at zero energy while in the UNSAT phase it is made by a single minimum.
-This means that the problem is replica symmetric which implies that $q_m=q_M=q$ and there is no $x(q)$ to take into account for.
-The saddle point equation for $q$ in the zero temperature SAT phase is \beq \frac{q}{(1-q)^2} = \alpha \frac{q+p_0^2}{(1-q)^2}\:. \eeq At the SAT/UNSAT transition point we expect that $q\to 1$ since the space of solutions reduces to a single point.
-Therefore the critical point is given by \beq p_0^* = \left(\frac 1\alpha -1\right)^{\frac 12} \eeq Note that the RS solution is stable against RSB as can be checked by a de Almeida-Thouless \cite{de1978stability} stability analysis which in this case gives that the solution is stable for $\alpha\leq 1$.
-Note that $\alpha=1$ corresponds also to an upper bound for the SAT phase in a system of random linear equations.
-It is also useful to compute the average shape index $\overline h$.
+This means that the problem is replica symmetric which implies that $q_m=q_M=q$ and there is no $x(q)$ to take into account.
+The saddle point equation for $q$ in the zero temperature SAT phase is \beq \frac{q}{(1-q)^2} = \alpha \frac{q+p_0^2}{(1-q)^2}\:. \eeq At the SAT/UNSAT transition point we expect that $q\to 1$ since the space of solutions reduces to zero \cite{FPSUZ17}.
+Therefore the critical point of the rigidity transition is given by \beq p_0^* = \left(\frac 1\alpha -1\right)^{\frac 12} \eeq Note that the RS solution is stable against RSB as can be checked by a de Almeida-Thouless \cite{de1978stability} stability analysis which in this case gives that the solution is stable for $\alpha\leq 1$ in the SAT phase.
+Note that $\alpha=1$ corresponds also to a {trivial} upper bound for the SAT phase in a system of random linear equations. {We expect that in the UNSAT phase the RS is also exact since the Hamiltonian defining the model is a convex one in the degrees of freedom, see \cite{fyodorov2022optimization}.} It is also useful to compute the average shape index $\overline h$.
 This is trivially equal to $p_0$ in the SAT phase as can be checked by inspection using Eq.~\eqref{formula_shape}.
 In the UNSAT phase instead one needs to compute the solution of the RS equations.
-In this case, since the system sits in a minimum of the energy landscape, we expect that $q=1-\chi T$ being $T\to 0$ the temperature.
+In this case, since the system sits in a minimum of the energy landscape the overlap $q$ must behave as $q=1-\chi T$ being $T\to 0$ the temperature see \cite{FPSUZ17}.
 The saddle point equation for $\chi$ is given by \beq \frac{1}{\chi^2} = \alpha \frac{1+p_0^2}{(1+\chi)^2} \eeq and we note that the unjamming transition corresponds to the limit in which $\chi \to \infty$ since this solution needs to match with the one in the SAT phase where $q<1$.
 This limit gives the correct SAT/UNSAT transition point as in Eq.~\eqref{rigidity_RS}.
 Equipped with the equation for the order parameter $\chi$ in the UNSAT phase, we can look at the average shape index.
 This is given by \beq \overline h = \eeq In the limit in which $p_0\to \infty$ the average shape index goes to a constant $\overline h \to \alpha^{-\frac 12}$.